-This is the most up to date information as of November 2017, those of us who already own property in Turkey or have a residency permit know that the Turkish Government change or update the rules and regulations often for foreigners.
+This is the most up-to-date information as of November 2017, for those of us who already own property in Turkey or have a residency permit.
+The Turkish Government change or update the rules and regulations often for foreigners.

-If you reside full time in Turkey foreigners can now leave Turkey and stay out of the country for as long as you like, as there is no longer a time restriction on returning.
-However, if your residency is up for renewal and you miss the deadline to renew, you will lose all your previous continuous residencies year on year, which go towards applying for your long term residency.
-You can apply for your long term residency after 8 years continuous residency without any breaks.
+If you reside full-time in Turkey foreigners can now leave Turkey and stay out of the country for as long as you like, as there is no longer a time restriction on returning.
+However, if your residency is up for renewal and you miss the deadline to renew, you will lose all your previous continuous residencies year on year, which go towards applying for your long-term residency.
+You can apply for your long-term residency after 8 years of continuous residency without any breaks.
 If you reside in Turkey then you will obviously need a residency permit and if you want to buy a phone or a car you will most definitely need one.

 Applying for a residency permit is not a difficult process, you will need to show certain documents and you will have an interview at your local Immigration Office.